A-Nama/HMO/README.md

 # Hear Me Out

+## Basic Details

-**Team:** barbie.dev
+- **Team Name:** barbie.dev
+- **Team Members:** Anjana Sankar
-**Track:** Media
+- **Track:** Media

-## About the Project
+- **Problem Statement:**
+  Great ideas often strike us at unexpected moments—while walking, showering, or chatting with a friend.
+But these ideas are frequently forgotten before they’re captured or developed.
+There’s no lightweight, accessible solution to quickly record and structure them into something actionable.

+- **Solution:**
-Hear Me Out is a GenAI-powered tool that transforms fleeting voice or text ideas into structured pitch decks.
-Whether you're a founder in the making, a student, or simply someone who wants to preserve and polish their thoughts, this tool helps you document ideas in the form of ready-to-share presentation decks.
+  Hear Me Out is a GenAI-powered tool that helps you instantly document voice or text ideas and turn them into structured pitch decks.
+It ensures your fleeting thoughts aren’t lost but preserved in a form you can present, share, or develop further.

-## Features

-- Record your idea using voice
-- Type out your idea if you prefer text
-- Transcription and content structuring using Gemini AI
-- Automatically organizes content into a 10-slide pitch deck
-- Converts the deck into a downloadable PPT
-- Uploads to Supabase storage
-- Returns a public link to the deck and stores metadata in a Supabase table

-## Tech Stack

-**Backend**
-- FastAPI (Python)
+- **Project Description:**
+  Users can either record their idea via voice or type it in.
+The backend uses Gemini AI to transcribe, interpret, and expand the idea into a structured 10-slide pitch deck.
+This is then converted into a presentation file and uploaded to Supabase, with a public link and metadata generated and stored.

+---

+## Technical Details

+- **Tech Stack and Libraries Used:**
-- Google Generative AI (Gemini Pro, Text & Audio)
+  - **Backend:** FastAPI (Python), Google Generative AI (Gemini Pro – Text & Audio), Supabase (Database & Storage)
-- Supabase ( Database and Storage)

-**Frontend (Prototype)**
-- Basic HTML + Tailwind CSS
+  - **Frontend (Prototype):** Basic HTML + Tailwind CSS
-- Plan to scale with React for a richer interface

-**Database Table: `pitch_decks`**
+  - **Database Table:** `pitch_decks`
     - Fields: `company_name`, `tagline`, `original_idea`, `pdf_url`, `storage_path`

-## How It Works

-1. The user records or types out their idea.
+- **Implementation:**
+  1. User inputs an idea (via audio or text).
-2. The input is sent to Gemini AI to transcribe (if audio) and structure the content.
+  2. Gemini AI transcribes audio and expands the content into a 10-slide pitch.
-3. A 10-slide pitch deck is generated.
-4. The content is formatted into a PDF.
+  3. The generated deck is converted into a PPT file.
-5. The PPT is uploaded to Supabase.
+  4. The file is uploaded to Supabase Storage.
-6. A public link is returned, and metadata is stored.
+  5. A public link is returned, and metadata is stored in the database.

-## Scalability and Future Scope

-- Multiple pitch deck templates based on context and tone
-- Google login and user authentication
-- Slide editing before PDF generation
-- Richer frontend for mobile and web platforms

-## Example Demo Idea

-**Startup Name:** FridgePal
-Description: A smart fridge assistant that tracks your groceries, sends expiration alerts, and suggests recipes based on what's available.

-The user speaks this idea, and Hear Me Out generates a polished, themed pitch deck with title, problem, solution, market, monetization, and more.
+---

-## Installation
+## Installation and Execution Instructions

 ```bash
 git clone https://github.com/yourusername/hearmeout